google/turbinia/README.md

                         filter text based evidence files with (in extended grep regex format).
-This filtered output will be in addition to the complete output -j JOBS_WHITELIST, --jobs_whitelist JOBS_WHITELIST
+This filtered output will be in addition to the complete output -j JOBS_ALLOWLIST, --jobs_allowlist JOBS_ALLOWLIST
-                        A whitelist for Jobs that will be allowed to run (in CSV format, no spaces).
+                        A allowlist for Jobs that will be allowed to run (in CSV format, no spaces).
 This will not force them to run if they are not configured to.
 This is applied both at server start time and when the client makes a